Barnstondale - the charity

 In an application (ideally an email or letter from the Headteacher) we would ask for the following information:

 - Numbers of students you wish financial support with?

 - Number of children on Pupil Premium (in the visiting group)?

 - Would you be supporting the costs of these students with the Pupil Premium, Catch up or Recovery Funds?

-If you have any carers or 1-2-1 support staff then they would be offered free places.
 We can also provide you with some Trusts and Foundations that offer funding support to children on activity and education trips if you wish to submit applications to them too.

 The Barnstondale Bursary Fund will not support:

 Whole group costs where financial disadvantage is not justified at an individual level.

 Transport costs to and from the centre.